 You may also call 1-855-550-0951 24 hours a day, 7 days a week for more information about COVID vaccines or to speak with an agent, available in English and Spanish.

-If you live and work in different states:
+If you live in one state and work in a different state:

-To understand when you qualify for the COVID-19 vaccine based on your job (e.g., if you’re an essential worker), please look at the phases for the state where you work.
-To understand when you qualify for the COVID-19 vaccine based on your age or health conditions, look at the phases for the state where you live.
+To understand when you qualify for the COVID-19 vaccine based upon your residency or where you work, please look at the phases for the County where you work and where you reside.

 What phase is Virginia currently in?

 - People aged 16-64 with underlying medical condition

 - People living in correctional facilities, homeless shelters and migrant labor camps